 Employment contract positions are temporary appointments with an end date and require position control approval.
 Contract extensions also need to be submitted for approval.

-HR Partners should send contract appointment renewals back to the division if they have not been approved by the designated approver for that specific division.
+HR Partners should send contract appointment renewals back to the division if they have not been approved through the designated communicator for that specific division.

 What is the process for approval for posting Contract and Grant funded positions which are moved to central funds for more than 6 months?

-Requests to hire Contract and Grant funded positions which are moved to central funds for more than 6 months should be submitted after approval has been provided by the designated approver following the unit’s review procedures.
+Requests to hire Contract and Grant funded positions which are moved to central funds for more than 6 months should be submitted after approval has been provided through the designated communicator following the unit’s review procedures.